phac-nml/snvphyl-galaxy/docs/examples/listeria-monocytogenes.md

 ## Step 5: Examine Results

-The pipeline is complete when all steps have finished executing (all steps are green) a new phylogenetic tree will be generated.
+The pipeline is complete when all steps have finished executing (all steps are green).
+A new phylogenetic tree will be generated.

 The main output files for the pipeline can be found [here](data/Listeria_monocytogenes_results.tar.gz) and are: